AshleyLv/color-sticker/README.md

 # Color Sticker

 This is a jQuery plugin, which allows you to adding stickers on your webpage.
-The color sticker has following features:
+The color sticker has the following features:
   - Clicking on the blue button which is on the upper right of the webpage to create a new sticker
-  - Clicking on the save button on the right bottom of the sticker, you can save the location and content of the sticker with a callback function
+  - Clicking on the save button on the right bottom of the sticker, you can save its location and content with a callback function
-  - You can drag the stickers in anywhere on the webpage
+  - You can drag the stickers anywhere on the webpage
-  - you can importing existing stickers with a json object
+  - you can import existing stickers in again as a JSON object
-  - You can remove a sticker by click on the close button
+  - You can remove a sticker by Clicking on the close button

 How to use it:<br/>
-  - Inclouding colorsticker.js and color-sticker.css to your html code<br/>
+  - Including colorsticker.js and color-sticker.css to your html code<br/>
 ```
 <link rel="stylesheet" type="text/css" href="css/color-sticker.css">
 <script type="text/javascript" src="js/colorsticker.js"></script>